Escape-From-Unturnov-II/ArmorPlus/README.md

 Uses the Escape from Tarkov Armor-Tiers and [Penetration logic](https://www.desmos.com/calculator/m8cmsfokkl?lang=en).

+Added new HitZones for arms, legs, tomach and face.

-Fixes masks to actually protect the player and ads the ability to allow vests to also protect arms and legs.
+Fixes masks to actually protect the player.
+Vests can protect parts of the arms and legs and you can chose wether they should protect the stomach.
+It can be chosen if Hats should protect the face.

 The System is fully customizable and is a perfect addition to all PvP focused Servers.

+You can select armor damage depending on damage and armor tier.
 If the server uses durability vanilla armor damage will be reverted to avoid double armor damage

 Allows bullets to break player bones based on chance. (based on https://github.com/IcePlugins/BoneHurtingBullets)